 In Japanese folklore, Hyakume (百目 - "hundred eyes") are creatures covered head-to-toe with large, blinking eyes.
 They make their homes in old temples, protecting them from thieves and vandals -- literally "keeping an eye out."
 Use Hyakume to view and record the video streams from a wide range of IP cameras (security, surveillance, doorbell, baby/pet monitors, traffic, weather, etc).

-Tap a Camera to open its live video stream.
-While viewing it, you can record video segments and capture snapshot images.
+Add Cameras by providing the IPv4 address, video stream path, format and port.
+Tap a Camera to view its video stream.
+You can record video and capture snapshot images.